jsoverson/grunt-preprocess/README.md

 ## Release History

+ - 5.0.0 bumped preprocess dep to 3.0.1, implemented backward-compatible mapping of old to new options and pass-through for new options (#34, #39, #48)
  - 4.2.0 bumped preprocess dep to 2.3.1, bumped dev dependencies
  - 4.1.0 bumped preprocess dep to 2.1.0
  - 4.0.0 Switched order of context assignment, small change but necessitated major version